ltdrdata/ComfyUI-Inspire-Pack/README.md

   * `Zip Prompt (Inspire)`: Create ZIPPED_PROMPT from positive, negative, and name_opt.
     * If name_opt is omitted, it will be considered as an empty name.
   * `Prompt Extractor (Inspire)`: This node reads prompt information from the image's metadata.
 Since it retrieves all the text, you need to directly specify the prompts to be used for `positive` and `negative` as indicated in the info.
   * `Global Seed (Inspire)`: This is a node that controls the global seed without a separate connection line.
-It only controls when the widget's name is 'seed.'
+It only controls when the widget's name is 'seed' or 'noise_seed'.
 Additionally, if 'control_before_generate' is checked, it controls the seed before executing the prompt.
     * Seeds that have been converted into inputs are excluded from the target.
 If you want to control the seed separately, convert it into an input and control it separately.

 ## Credits